HoerTech-gGmbH/openMHA/README.md

 ## Known Issues
 * There are some known issues with Octave under macOS.
 The mha gui may not work correctly with octave.
 As an alternative Matlab can be used.
 * The qjackctl version provided by the JackOSX distribution is rather old.
-The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp)
+The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp) (May not be necessary any more, check for yourself)

+* On some Apple machines jack needs to be run with root privileges to get real-time priority.

 ## References for individual algorithms.